anipbs/Hooshmand-Gity/README.md

 # Hooshmand-Gity
-Simple python project for beginners
+Simple python project for beginners to print Helloworld message